 |American Express Platinum Edge Credit Card

-0.99% p.a. for 6 months on balance transfers and 10,000 Membership Rewards points for new Cardmembers only.
+0.99% p.a. for 6 months on balance transfers with a 1% fee.
+10,000 Membership Rewards points for new Cardmembers only.
 Complimentary Virgin Australia domestic return flight every year.
 Free overseas medical and travel insurance for you and your family.
-Apply by 31 December 2013.
+Apply by 28 February 2014.

 |Membership Rewards||20.74% p.a.||-||$195 p.a.|

 Exclusive online offer: 0% p.a. for first 12 months then 19.99% p.a. ongoing on balance transfers.
 Earn uncapped Qantas points at 1.5 QFF points per $1 using the Amex card.
 Complimentary Qantas Frequent Flyer membership, save $82.50.
 Offer ends 15th April 2014.